M0412/Climate-Data-Analysis-Climate-App/README.md

 ### Part 2: Design a Climate App

-In this section, i designed a Flask API based on the queries that you just developed.
+In this section, i designed a Flask API based on the queries that were just developed.
 To do so, i used Flask to create my routes as follows:
 - Start at the homepage, and list all the available routes.
 - Convert the query results from my precipitation analysis to a dictionary using date as the key and prcp as the value, and return the JSON representation of my dictionary.
 - Return a JSON list of stations from the dataset.